ameybhutkar/Finding-the-Percentage/README.md

-# Finding the Percentage - HackerReank
+# Finding the Percentage - HackerRank
 A simple Python program that calculates the **average marks** of a student based on a dictionary of student names and their scores.
 The result is printed with **two decimal places**.

 📘 Problem